stevearc/overseer.nvim/doc/reference.md

       "on_result_diagnostics",
     },
   },
+  -- List of other directories to search for task templates.
+  -- This will search under the runtimepath, so for example -- "foo/bar" will search "<runtimepath>/lua/foo/bar/*" template_dirs = {},
   -- For template providers, how long to wait (in ms) before timing out.
   -- Set to 0 to wait forever.
   template_timeout = 3000,